MiruKoto/NudityMattersMore_opinions/README.md

 Special Thanks:
 Dord, for creating Nudity Matters More.

+Ma4a4a for contributing and updating mod to 1.6

 RJW community, for being perverted :D

 Anyone who supported the release of this mod.